SubhadeepChoudhuri/ShopBridge/ReadMe.txt

 Steps done:

-1.Install the project in angular:
+1.Install the project in angular by using:

 ng new ShopBridge ( commands are typed via Git Bash terminal)